RamiyaSiva/Sashimi/README.md

 ### Scripts:
 - The scripts for each workflow were written in workflow description language (wdl)
-- The scripts can be found in the following folder: Link /insert hyperlink/
+- The scripts can be found in the following folder: Link /insert hyperlink/ #NoteToSelf - add link

 ### Input Files:
 - Per Sample Input